STM-Capstone-2022/stm-capstone-aws/README.md

 - `SENSOR_NAME` - The ID of the IoT Thing Shadow of the door knock sensor
 - `THING_NAME` - The ID of the IoT Thing Shadow of the generic power-controllable device
-- `THING_REGION` - The AWS-deployed region of all IoT Thing Shadows
+- `THING_REGION` - The AWS-deployed region of both IoT Thing Shadows

 ## Building and Deploying the Project

 To build and deploy, run the following commands within the project directory:

-- `mvn package -pl '!alexa-iot-application'` to build the application code
+- `mvn package -pl '!alexa-iot-application'` to build all worker submodules (building the cloud application itself is not necessary).
 - `cdk synth` to Generate the application template and upload assets to the CDK stack
 - `cdk deploy` to launch the stack to your account